Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: ROI Exploration over a Grid Map

 We define three states for each vertex in the tree: \emph{unexplored} if the vertex is not visited by any robots; \emph{under exploration} if the vertex is visited by any robots but the leaf vertex connected from the vertex is not visited by any robots; and \emph{explored} if the vertex as well as the leaf vertex in the same branch are visited by any robots.
 When robots decide which vertex to move among neighboring cells of an ROI region, they do not consider \emph{explored} vertices but vertices that are either \emph{unexplored} or \emph{under exploration}.
 This is because having \emph{explored} vertex means that the offspring of it must have also been explored by any robots (see Figure~\ref{fig:tree}).

 The details are given in Algorithm~\ref{alg:dfs}.\footnote{In the algorithm, we use $N(v_i)$ to denote the neighborhood of the $i$-th vertex such that $N(v_i)=\{v_j\in V|(v_j,v_i)\in E\}$.} All vertices are marked as \emph{unexplored} state in the beginning.
 Each robot runs Algorithm~\ref{alg:dfs} whenever it reaches a vertex.
 The algorithm can be implemented to a single robot independently with respect to other robots as long as they can share the state information of vertices.
+The robots need to share local information with each other only when they meet at the same vertex.
+Thus, the algorithm supports distributed communication while still preserving guarantees presented in Section~\ref{subsec:analysis}.
 The algorithm terminates when all robots return to the starting vertex and all vertices are marked as \emph{explored}.